Transmittal Notice

 - Conducting administrative reviews of research protocols and consents to ensure compliance with NIH requirements (e.g., ancillary committee reviews or conflict of interest requirements), consistent with federal regulation and policy, including NIH policy, for the conduct of human subjects research, when the NIH is relying on an external IRB.

-- Providing institutional context information to the NIH PI and approving the local context information provided by the NIH PI, who will submit to the external IRB.
+- Providing institutional context information and approving the local context information provided to the external IRB.

 - Ensuring that institutional requirements continued to be followed throughout the life of the study, consistent with Policy 3014-205 Requirements for IRB Submission.